-Why Read This? : We look at the on-going challenge of managing e-Commerce payments.
-Learn the role of payment gateways in helping you manage payments securely.
-We also cover how you find and choose an e-Commerce payment gateway provider.
-Read this to learn how to manage e-Commerce payments.
+Why Read This? : We look at the challenges in managing e-Commerce payments.
+Learn how payment gateways help you manage payments securely, and how to find and choose the right provider.
+Read this to learn how to make managing e-Commerce payments easier.

 Getting paid is clearly vital to online selling.
 It’s one of the first things to scope out when you start selling online.
 The easiest way to manage e-Commerce payments is to outsource them, such as when you sell via marketplaces, print on demand and online retailers.

-With marketplaces, print on demand and online retailers, the payment model’s simple.
-You do the front-end selling (digital media and product page information, for example), but the selling site handles the back-end transactions.
+The payment model’s simple in these channels.
+You do the front-end selling (digital media and product page information, for example), and the selling site handles the back-end payments.
 The shopper orders from the site.
 They pay the site.
 You get paid by the site.
 That’s either up-front for the stock, or when an order goes through.
 You’re completely disconnected from the individual shopper’s payment.

 Manage e-Commerce payments directly

-However, this approach also means you have no control over this part of the customer’s journey.
+However, this approach means you’ve no control over this part of the customer’s journey.

 You only get that control by selling direct-to-consumer (D2C).
 When you sell D2C, you manage e-Commerce payments yourself as part of your order to delivery system.

 Having a direct connection with the online shopper sounds great.
-But, there’s some challenges to managing e-Commerce payments yourself.
+But, there are challenges to managing e-Commerce payments yourself.

-You need a payment system which is secure, reliable and helps you control how payments work on your e-Commerce site.
-All good, but where and how do you actually start?
+You need a payment system which is secure, reliable and controls how payments work on your site.
+All good, but how do you actually do this?

 Payment system options

 The good news is you have choices.
 After all, other stores have already set up e-Commerce payments before you.

-You set up an account with them which connects to your bank account.
-When the customer pays them for an order, the money’s then transferred into your account.
+You set up an account with them and connects it to your bank account.
+When the customer pays them for an order, the money’s then transferred (less their fee) to your account.
 It’s safe and secure.
 However, it depends on customers already using those services, which not all customers do.